NakulSachdeva/transcript-summarization-prompt-optimization/Readme.md

 | optimized     | Q2: +20% revenue from launches; costs rose on supply issues; Q3 margins expected to improve.             | 42          | 18           | 0.43              |

+## Example block

+### Example

+**Transcript (input):**

+Alice: Welcome everyone.
+Today we’ll review Q2 earnings.
+Bob: Revenue increased by 20% year-over-year, driven by new product launches.
+Carol: However, operational costs rose significantly due to supply chain issues.
+Dave: Looking ahead, we expect stronger margins in Q3 as logistics stabilize.

+**Optimized Prompt Summary (output):**

+Q2: +20% revenue from launches; costs rose on supply issues; Q3 margins expected to improve.

+This shows the before and after effect at a glance.

 ## 🛠️ How to Run
 ```bash
 # Clone repo